PART 61 - ADMIRALTY CLAIMS

 (3) An application for judgment in default –

-(a) under paragraph (1) or paragraph (2) in an in rem claim must be made by filing –
+(a) in a claim in rem must be made by filing –

 (i) an application notice as set out in Practice Direction 61;